TRAVEL AROUND SRI LANKA - WHERE TO GO?

 Party-lovers should get there in April for the Sinhala & Tamilian “New Year” festival season.
 This is the time of Sri Lanka’s harvesting season.
 The festival lasts around a week and has many social events and you get to savour the local cuisine.

 July is the beginning of the Esala festivals, with the main event happening in Kataragama.
 This festival marks the commemoration of the sacred teachings given by Buddha.
 The Kataragama’s event is full of activities and you will see whip crackers, elephants, Hewisi drummers, and Borukakul Karayo stilt walkers.

 As an alternative, August hosts the second of the Esala festivals.
 This, however, takes place within the Kandy region.
 This festival is ten-day-long and, very similar to Kataragama.
 This festival has dancers, jugglers, musicians, fire-breathers, and lavishly decorated elephants.
-You should try the local delicacies on offer including Okra and banana flower.
+You should try the local delicacies on offer including Okra and banana flowers.

-It’s worth noting that Sri-Lankan schools in session with their second term during May, June, and July.
+It’s worth noting that Sri-Lankan schools are in session with their second term during May, June, and July.
 So, if you want a quiet or maybe child-free holiday, these are the best months to travel to Sri Lanka.

 Comprises: Kandy, Nuwara Eliya, and Peradeniya Botanical Gardens

 The Central Hills may be a hilly area located in the south-central part of Sri Lanka.
 The triangular-shaped mountainous area reaches heights over 300 metres and covers around 20 percent of the entire area of the Island.

 Because of its setting and elevation, the Central Hills tend to be cool throughout the year and indeed much cooler than the coastal areas averaging about 15° C. From January to March tend to be the brightest and driest time.
 The heaviest rainfall months are in October and November.